30 Days of Submission – Day 23: Questioning my Submission

 I have been terribly resistant to my own submissive feelings from the very start of my exploration into BDSM and D/s dynamics.
 See, we all have some sort of image of ourselves which doesn’t necessarily have to be accurate but it is nevertheless who we envision ourselves to be.
 I always tried to portray myself as a strong and independent woman.
-I knew that behind that mask there was an insecure person, but I still was able to come across as confident, as a leader, as someone who knows what she is doing.
+And I knew that behind that mask there was an insecure person, but I still was able to come across as confident, as a leader, as someone who knows what she is doing.
 I linked submission to dependency, to losing control, to giving up something of myself that I needed to hold onto.
 At the same time I had this strong need to give over control to someone else, to be controlled by someone I trust, to submit, to obey, to hear that “good girl”.

 It was quite an internal struggle for me in the beginning, to reconcile those two sides of myself.
 I have now realized that strength and submission are not mutually exclusive, they actually belong together.
 The ability to give up control to someone else, to trust someone that deeply, and to obey in a framework that you helped, create, that is strength.
 Now that I think of it, I might have just been very much influenced by general stereoptypes and stigma around BDSM, D/s and submission.
 Generally, people might think that submission equals danger, weakness and even a risk for abuse.
 On the other hand, not going into it all blue-eyed, but to read up on things, to make sure I understand how to have a safe D/s relationship inside and outside of the bedroom, was probably a very good thing to do.

 I think at least part of my brattiness comes from the conflict I described.
 The need for control, and the need to give up control.
 The need to lead, and the need for guidance.
 Those dichotomies meet well in the role of the brat.
 I don’t dislike that fact though.
-I actually like that I make the decision to submit every day anew.
+Actually, I like that I make the decision to submit every day anew.
 I evaluate the strength of my Master, I make sure I feel safe enough to let go every time we engage in sexual play, every time we engage in any kind of D/s relationship area.
 That makes it both fun, interesting, playful and safe for me.